Chronic Pain

 Is ACP-01 approved for chronic pain?

 No. ACP-01 is investigational and has not been approved by the FDA, Health Canada, or any other regulatory authority for the treatment of chronic pain or any other condition.
-It is being evaluated in structured clinical research programs under regulated protocols.

 What does the evaluation process involve?